Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 To locate a target in a multi-path (maze like) environment using a swarm of robots that co-ordinate and solve the task effectively.

 ### Practical applications :
-  In military situations were an intelligence file or an object of interest has to be located inside an enemy building or in a region affected by radiation, military personnel cannot be deployed.
+In military situations were an intel or an object of interest has to be located inside an enemy building or in a region affected by radiation, military personnel cannot be deployed.
 Instead a swarm of robots can be used as they are expendable and helps in locating the object faster when compared to a single robot.

 ### Constraints and Assumptions :
   - The arena is a square arena and it can be of any size.